FarhadIbrahimov/myChatProject/README.md

 ### Project Management Tool Used is Azure Boards

-If you want to check it out [Cick Here](https://dev.azure.com/farhadibrahimov/CHAT%20APP)
+If you want to check it out [Click here](https://dev.azure.com/farhadibrahimov/CHAT%20APP)

+My ERD could be viewed [here](./public/documents/ERD.pdf)